- Find A Trip

 Variations of this honored tradition are imprints of the eye glasses of Harold Lloyd, the cigars of Groucho Marx and George Burns, the magic wands of Harry Potter stars Daniel Radcliffe, Emma Watson and Rupert Grint, the legs of Betty Grable, the fist of John Wayne, the knees of Al Jolson, the ice skating blades of Sonja Henie, and the noses of Jimmy Durante and Bob Hope.

 The Hollywood Walk of Fame is a series of sidewalks that serves as a permanent public monument to achievement in the entertainment industry.
 More than 2,500 5-pointed terrazzo and brass stars are embedded along 1.7 miles.
 The Walk attracts about 10 million visitors annually.
 Each year, about 200 nominations are submitted.
 Anyone can nominate someone in the field of entertainment as long as the nominee is in agreement.
 The committee selects approximately 20 celebrities to receive stars.
 Living recipients must agree to personally attend a presentation ceremony.
-A fee (currently $30,000), payable at time of selection, is collected to pay for the creation and installation of the star, as well as general maintenance.
+A fee ($30,000 as of 2012), payable at time of selection, is collected to pay for the creation and installation of the star, as well as general maintenance.

 Spend the day at the happiest place on earth.
 Disneyland is the 2nd most visited park in the world, behind the Magic Kingdom at Walt Disney World.
 Great rides include Indiana Jones, Splash Mountain and Space Mountain.
 Disneyland holds the distinction of being the only theme park to be designed and built under the direct supervision of Walt Disney himself.
 In fact, he had an apartment above the fire station on Main Street.
 Whenever he was in the park, a light would be on in the window.
 That light now burns all the time in his honor.
 Speaking of Main Street U.S.A., don’t forget to take a big whiff outside of the Candy Palace and Ice Cream Parlor as the park pumps vanilla into the air from underground vents.